npnpatidar/FeedGPT/markdown_files/ThePrint.md

 Thu, 16 Nov 2023 06:15:03 +0000
 ### [‘Incredible’ Shami one of the top operators, India is the best team in the world: Williamson](https://theprint.in/sport/incredible-shami-one-of-the-top-operators-india-is-the-best-team-in-the-world-williamson/1846726/)

-Article found but Couldn't summarize
-Mumbai, Nov 16 (PTI) New Zealand captain Kane Williamson doffed his cap to pacer Mohammed Shami and the India team after his side was outplayed in the World Cup semifinal here, saying that the bowling stalwart was one of the best in the world and Rohit Sharma&#8217;s side the &#8220;best team&#8221;.
-India crushed New Zealand [&#8230;]
+India defeated New Zealand by 70 runs in the World Cup semifinal, securing their spot in the final.
+New Zealand captain Kane Williamson praised Indian pacer Mohammed Shami, hailing him as one of the best bowlers in the world.
+Shami's impressive seven-wicket haul helped restrict New Zealand to 327 while chasing a target of 398.
+With this performance, Shami became the leading wicket-taker in the tournament despite missing four matches earlier.
+Williamson acknowledged that India is the best team in the world and commended their consistent performance.
+He also praised Virat Kohli's 50th ODI century, describing him as the best cricketer who keeps getting better.
+The controversy surrounding the pitch was brushed aside by Williamson, who stated that it was a good surface to play on.
+Looking ahead, he expressed optimism about the future of the New Zealand team, mentioning the emergence of new players.
+Daryl Mitchell's exceptional innings of 134 was also applauded by Williamson, acknowledging his contribution in the match.

 Thu, 16 Nov 2023 00:45:03 +0000
 ### [Jaishankar presides over repatriation of 2 stolen idols in UK](https://theprint.in/world/jaishankar-presides-over-repatriation-of-2-stolen-idols-in-uk/1846451/)